-Figure 2 shows the relationship between the aggregate early life rainfall shock (ELR) and height for children and adolescents aged 5 to 17 in the IHDS 2012 separately for districts with above and below median child labor.13 This figure plots the relationship using residual variation after conditioning on age and district fixed effects.
+Figure 2 shows the relationship between the aggregate early life rainfall shock (ELR) and height for children and adolescents aged 5 to 17 in the IHDS 2012 separately for places with more and less child labor.
+To allow us to visually evaluate whether the relationship between ELR and height varies by child labor, we divide districts up into those that have above median child labor either more or less than 50% of the time.
+This figure plots the relationship using residual variation after conditioning on age and district fixed effects.
 There is a clear positive relationship between early life rain and height in childhood, which is indicative of increased health investments for children who experienced higher early life rain.
-This effect is not differential for high and low child labor districts, indicating that Proposition 1 holds in both cases and that differences between the effects of early life rainfall on medium and long-term outcomes across districts are unlikely to be driven by differences in the effects of early life rainfall on human capital investment.
+This effect does not vary with child labor prevalence, indicating that Proposition 1 holds in both cases and that differences between the effects of early life rainfall on medium and long-term outcomes across districts are unlikely to be driven by differences in the effects of early life rainfall on human capital investment.